Dark money: 2022 election cycle

 In 2021, Barre Seid donated stock worth $1.6 billion to Marble Freedom Trust, a 501(c)(4) conservative political group led by Leonard Leo, a former adviser to Donald Trump.
+The donation was made anonymously, but Seid's identity was first confirmed by The New York Times based on public financial disclosures.
+The New York Times described the donation as "among the largest single contributions ever to a politically focused nonprofit."

 Leading up to the 2022 midterm elections, Senate Democrats introduced the DISCLOSE Act, which would require organizations that spend more than $10,000 on election donations to disclose the identity of those donors.
 The Senate failed to advance the Disclose Act on a 49-49 party line vote, with no Republicans voting to advance it.

 State nonprofit donor disclosure prohibitions

 Arizona became the first state to prohibit cooperation in the disclosure of nonprofit donors identities, shielding PACs and campaigns from federal election laws.
 Mississippi adopted a similar donor disclosure ban in 2019; Utah, Oklahoma, and Virginia enacted them in 2020; as did Arkansas, Iowa, South Dakota, and Tennessee in 2021.